rcray2/Q-docs/README.md

 The primary focus of this stage is:

-- .GraphQL types (Kinds, Properties, Relations)
+- GraphQL types (Kinds, Properties, Relations)
-- .Queries and Mutations (often based on Problem Questions)
+- Queries and Mutations (often based on Problem Questions)
-- .Events (consumed and produced)
+- Events (consumed and produced)

 At the Design Stage, the overall problem to be solved has been analyzed and a domain model and set of _decomposed_problem questions has been generated.
 Some discussion of entity sources and data science has taken place, and it is now time to code one or more Knowledge Microservices to provide some new concepts (Types, Kinds) along with Queries, Mutations, and Events that involve them.